-About a year ago, I had the idea to write a short essay each morning on something I found beautiful.
+Around March 2020, I had the idea to write a short essay each morning on something beautiful.
 It would be in a style reminiscent of the poet Frank O’Hara, who wrote poetry on his lunch break, hence his 1964 book Lunch Poems.

 I forgot the idea a few minutes later.

-In March, a week into quarantine, I remembered it again and decided it would be a nice thing to try.
-The title, “Meditations in an Emergency,” is actually borrowed from a Frank O’Hara poem.
-It seemed a good fit.
+In March 2021, I remembered it again and decided it would be a nice thing to try.
+The title, “Meditations in an Emergency,” is borrowed from a Frank O’Hara poem.
+It’s evolved into a couple things:

 A micro-essay sent Saturday mornings, three weekends a month, about something I find beautiful.

 For paying supporters: A Sunday supplement bulleting with three-plus ideas of things to love – films, apps, clothes, books, writing stuff, kitchen stuff, camping gear, et al. No paid placements lol 💀